rossibarra/ecl243/intro_unix challenge.md

 * Use `man` to get information on `wc` or to find out what `grep` flags to use.

+* See [here](http://maq.sourceforge.net/fastq.shtml) for information on fastq file format.

 * Using `^` to require a character to be at the beginning of a line or `$` to require something to be at the end of the line can help your `grep` query.
 For example `grep "A$"` only searches for lines that end with `A`.

 * Use `tr` to change one character into another.
 The tab character is `"\t"`.